Do Parking Tickets Affect Your Credit?

 DoNotPay Helps Users Fight and Beat Tickets Across the US

 Are you having a hard time?
 Let DoNotPay help.
-The robot lawyer can handle the payments for you and even write to the city to get them to remove the record from your history.
+The AI Consumer Champion can handle the payments for you and even write to the city to get them to remove the record from your history.
 We can help you fight and win:

 - LA parking tickets